Coherent Control of Wave Scattering via Minimal-Parameter Tuning of Complex Spectra: Critically Constrained Scattering Modes

 \subsection{Routing as a Coincidence of CCONs}

-Routing of waves can be defined as zero reflection of the waves back into the chosen input ports and zero transmission from each input port to a subset of the other ports.
-Since zero reflection alone defines one kind of CCON, routing solutions are not CCONs and don't have an associated spectrum in the complex plane (excluding the two-port case, where zero reflection routs waves trivially into the other port).
-We will focus on systems with $N_c \geq 3$ and with negligible absorption loss (filtering, which typically involves two ports, can be addressed with our methods \cite{Faul2025AgileMetasurface}, but we defer this to future work).
-For the three-port case, the only routing solution is $(\tilde{R}TD)$, corresponding to input in port one with zero reflection ($S_{11}=0$), and output solely in port two ($S_{31}=0$).
-Consistent with the above discussion, this CPE process has a $D$ channel not paired with an N channel, and isn't a CCON; it is overconstrained and doesn't have a complex spectrum.
+Routing of waves can be defined as zero reflection of the waves back into the chosen input ports and zero transmission from each input port to a subset of the other ports (and falls under the definition of CPE).
+Since routing adds constraints beyond zero reflection, the problem is overconstrained and routing solutions are not CCONs; hence they don't have an associated spectrum in the complex plane (excluding the two-port case, where zero reflection routs waves trivially into the other port).
+We will focus on systems with $N_c \geq 3$ and, initially, on systems with negligible absorption.
+For the three-port case, the only routing solution is $(\tilde{R}TD)$ (and its permutations), corresponding to input in port one with zero reflection ($S_{11}=0$), and output solely in port two ($S_{31}=0$).
+Consistent with the above discussion, this CPE process has a $D$ channel not paired with an N channel and isn't a CCON; it is overconstrained, and doesn't have a complex spectrum.
+As noted, such overconstrained CPE processes have not been studied in previous theoretical work.
 However, there do exist CCONs satisfying either the first or second constraint: in our notation they are $(NTD)$, which satisfies $S_{31}=0$, and $(\tilde{R}TT)$, which satisfies $S_{11}=0$.
 Both have a complex frequency spectrum where the relevant constraint is obeyed.
 If, by tuning the geometric parameters of the system, we can cause two of these distinct CCON frequencies to coincide at a chosen frequency on the real axis, by definition we will have realized the routing solution we seek.
 This reasoning generalizes, and any overconstrained CPE process can be realized by creating a {\it coincidence} of a number of CCONs eigenfrequencies on the real axis.
 Note that this routing function requires a coincidence of both an R-zero and a dark CCON, which is a generic feature.
-Generically, the number of eigenfrequencies that must coincide to realize a given CPE process is $n_{co} = n_D-n_N + 1$.
-(CCONs sharing the same input channels are generally not independent and there are cases in which $n_{co}$ can be greater than the number predicted by this formula, but their motion is correlated so that the number of tuning parameters required to realize an overconstrained functionality (discussed below) remains the same even in theses cases.
-More details are in section IV below and in the Supplementary Material [~\hyperref[title:main]{SM}].
+Generically, the number of eigenfrequencies that must coincide to realize a given CPE process is $n_{co} = n_D-n_N + 1$ (the number of system parameters required to generate such coincidences is analyzed below).